-Study has shown to reverse obesity, body fat and improve insulin sensitivity in miceApril 13th, 2012 in Medical research
+Study has shown to reverse obesity, body fat and improve insulin sensitivity in miceApril 13, 2012 in Medicine & Health / Medical research

 (Medical Xpress) -- Scientists used the ACE inhibitor captopril (CAP)commonly used for the treatment of hypertension and cardiac conditionsand found that it can reduce the body weight of mice maintained on a high-fat diet.